carmenbianca/report-liferay/report.md

 completion of which is---I think---a testament to my ability to manage these components separately.

-Finally, Matija Şuklje observes in the quarterly report that I come well-prepared to fortnightly updates, which is an important aspect of management in a project.
+Finally, Matija Šuklje observes in the quarterly report that I come well-prepared to fortnightly updates, which is an important aspect of management in a project.